woojiahao/Taiga/docs/administration_commands.md

 ## setprefix
 ### Description {docsify-ignore}
-Sets the current prefix for the server, prefix cannot be more than 3 characters long
+Sets the current prefix for the server, prefix cannot be more than 3 characters long and cannot be composed of all letters/digits
 ### Syntax {docsify-ignore}

 > setprefix { New prefix }